eskil/a-star-wx-elixir/README.md

 And this is transformed to a graph, where each entry is used as a key to a list of keys for other vertices.
 This transformation is not relevant to the A* algorithm, but the result is the input;

+An `edge` is a tuple of `{vertice1, vertice2, cost}`.

+### A-star

+An `vertice` is somewhat opaque to the algorithm, it just uses them as keys.

+By using whatever key the vetices list uses, we keep it simple, and whatever manages the vertices can keep the initial list short, yet also uses the keys to manage its own affairs.

+The A* algorithm thus receives;

+* `graph` to search

 ```elixir
 graph = %{